 Two: Plan Ahead and Shop the Ads

 One of my biggest keys to success with budgeting and keeping my costs low at the grocery store is planning ahead and shopping for items in my grocery stores’ advertisements.
+Meal planning helps save on grocery bills and also simplifies the decisions you have to make each week.
 When I say planning ahead, I mean that I do a couple different things.

 - Always Bring Lunch to Work This tip alone saves me $200-$300 a month.
 Think about it: if I didn’t bring my lunch to work I would have to grab something from a local restaurant, or I would have to run home and eat there.
-I don’t have time to drive to my house , eat lunch, and drive back during my lunch break, so I would have to buy something at a local spot.
-If I figure the average lunch costs $10, and there are 20 work days in a month, that would be $200 dollars a month.
+I don’t have time to drive to my house, eat lunch, and drive back during my lunch break, so I would have to buy something at a local spot.
+If I figure the average lunch costs $10-$15, and there are 20 work days in a month, that would be $200-$300 dollars a month.
 Just on lunch.
-That’s not an option.
+When trying to be frugal with your grocery budget, eating out for lunch is not an option.

 - Go to the store once a week, and at a quiet time.
+This unique grocery budget tip helps me so much!
 I try to go to the grocery store just once a week, and at a time when other people are not there.
 Some of the busiest times at the grocery store are Friday afternoon, Saturday morning, and Sunday morning and afternoon.
 I always try to avoid the store at those times.
 I normally go to the grocery store on Saturday afternoon for the following week.

 - Eat before buying groceries.
 Studies show people are prone to impulse buying at the grocery store when they shop hungry, so always eat before you go in the store so you won’t shop with your stomach!

-- Shop the ads Nearly every store puts out a weekly advertisement with special pricing.
+- Shop the ads .
+One easy way to save on your grocery budget is to shop the grocery store ads.
+Nearly every store puts out a weekly advertisement with special pricing.
 I like to check multiple stores while planning my grocery list to see what’s on sale.
 The stores in my town will also price match the competition so check and see if your store will do that as well.
 Be prepared to buy in bulk if something is a really good deal.
 If shredded cheese goes on sale for 3 bags for $5, I will stock up and freeze for a later date.
 The same with meat; I may not need to eat it that week, but if it fits my budget that week, I can stock up for future weeks and save in the long run.

 Three: Avoid Purchasing Instant Options